 The book was a bit of a challenge to read out loud given the “thees” and “thous” and “quoth” expressions sprinkled generously throughout – there were many times where I changed the wording slightly to make it flow more naturally and for the sake of clarity for my 6 and 8 year old audience.
 There is not much worse than being mid sentence and having a child interrupting to know what something means.
 (So maybe there is a lot worse … but it totally messes with my read aloud flow and I try to scan ahead and reword things to minimize interruptions!)

 As with most stories I read them, I stopped reading every few paragraphs to have them tell me what they understood was happening in the story – this process of narration is painless and keeps them tuned in to the story, as no part of it is missed with the constant repetition of story line.
-I have found this part of the Charlotte Mason education style to be most useful in keeping young minds attentive to the happenings in a read aloud story.Related:
+I have found this part of the Charlotte Mason education style to be most useful in keeping young minds attentive to the happenings in a read aloud story.Related Posts: